 Classifying research papers according to their research topics is an important task to improve their retrievability, assist the creation of smart analytics, and support a variety of approaches for analysing and making sense of the research environment.
 In this page, we present the CSO Classifier, a new unsupervised approach for automatically classifying research papers according to the Computer Science Ontology (CSO), a comprehensive ontology of research areas in the field of Computer Science.

 The CSO Classifier takes as input the metadata associated with a research paper (title, abstract, keywords) and returns a selection of research concepts drawn from the ontology.
 It consists of two main components: (i) the syntactic module and (ii) the semantic module.
 Figure 1 depicts its architecture.
 The syntactic module parses the input documents and identifies CSO concepts that are explicitly referred in the document.
 The semantic module uses part-of-speech tagging to identify promising terms and then exploits word embeddings to infer semantically related topics.
-Finally, the CSO Classifier combines the results of these two modules and enhances them by including relevant super-areas.
+Finally, the CSO Classifier combines the results of these two modules, discards outliers, and enhances them by including relevant super-areas.

 We developed the classifier in Python 3 and we release it under Apache 2.0 Licence.